 Patient and public involvement (PPI) is very important to the development of the proposal, via our PPI Steering Group.
 We have also incorporated feedback and ideas from the wider community into the funding proposal.
 Some examples:

-- We consulted on the criteria for inclusion in the study and decided to use CCC or IOM and not Fukuda (CDC 1994) criteria as a result.
+- We consulted on the criteria for inclusion in the study and decided to use the Canadian Consensus or Institute of Medicine and not Fukuda criteria as a result.

 - We gained lots of ideas to help recruit 20,000+ participants.